sufianrhazi/gooey/README.md

 ) => JSXNode;
 ```

 Components are user-defined functions which take props and lifecycle event handlers and return JSX.
-When mounted, a
-Component is treated as a calculation: if in the body of a component, any models, collections, or calculations are read,
-these become dependencies of the component.

-If any component's dependencies change, the component will be re-rendered: it is removed from the DOM, the component
-function is re-executed, and the resulting JSX is re-added to the DOM.
+Components are never re-rendered.
 There are two (and only two) lifecycle events to every component:

 * Callback functions passed to the `onMount` function are called immediately after the component has been mounted to the DOM
 * Callback functions passed to the `onUnmount` function are called immediately before the component has been mounted to the DOM